kirbyj/vPhon/README.md

 ## Installation

-No installation is required. vPhon should work with python2.7 and higher. vPhon requires the `sys`, `string`, `re`, `io`, and `argparse` modules, all of which should come standard with Python >= 3.5.
+No installation is required. vPhon should work with Python 3.4 and higher. vPhon requires the `sys`, `string`, `re`, `io`, and `argparse` modules, all of which should come standard with Python >= 3.5.
 The correspondence file `rules.py` should live in the same directory as `vPhon` itself.

 ## Usage